Alapan/FrameIQ/README.md

+## Project Overview

 The project uses a Next.js (React) frontend, an Express (Node.js + TypeScript) signer service, and Google Cloud Storage for secure direct-to-cloud image uploads using signed URLs.
 During local development, authentication is handled via Google Cloud IAM and Application Default Credentials (ADC).

+Uploaded images trigger a Google Cloud Pub/Sub notification, which invokes a Cloud Run service responsible for receiving and handling the storage events.
+This provides the foundation for an event-driven image processing pipeline.

-The system is designed to be extended with Cloud Run-based image processing services and Cloud SQL for storing image metadata.
-In future iterations, uploaded images will be processed using AI to extract insights and generate structured information, which will then be displayed in the frontend.
+The system is designed to be extended with Cloud Run Jobs for asynchronous image processing and Firestore for storing image metadata and AI-generated results.
+In future iterations, uploaded images will be processed using AI to extract insights and generate structured information, which will then be stored and displayed in the frontend.

 ## Prerequisites